tc39/notes/es9/2018-11/nov-27.md

 ??: It's covered in custom engine... goo..

-TL: I am getting the impression this is intentional ingenuous to mark things as native code when they are native code.
+TLY: I am getting the impression this is intentional ingenuous to mark things as native code when they are native code.

 MF: We've done that with bound functions